dpankros/uiuc_cs513_project/part_2/README.md

 ## 5. Submission of supplementary materials in a single ZIP file

+We have attached herein the following supplementary materials:

+- This document
+- Source files for our outer and inner workflow diagrams, suitable for use at [excalidraw.com](https://excalidraw.com)
+- A complete copy of the source code used to analyze, clean and validate the dataset
+  - While we have provided other materials such as workflow diagrams, this source code serves as the canonical source of the following:
+    - Provenance / operation history
     - Workflow model
-- Operation history
-    - OpenRefine recipe
-    - Other scripts, provenance files
-- Queries
+    - List of queries
-- Original ("dirty") and cleaned datasets
+- A `DataLinks.txt` file with links to the original ("dirty") and cleaned datasets in a Box.com folder
-    - Please provide an **accessible** Box folder link in a plain text file: `DataLinks.txt`